mlswg/mls-protocol/draft-ietf-mls-protocol.md

   client according to the application (for example, identical signature keys).

-* It contains an Add proposal with a KeyPackage that represents a client already in the group according to the application, which isn't being removed by another proposal in the same Commit.
+* It contains an Add proposal with a KeyPackage that represents a client already in the group according to the application, unless there is a Remove proposal in the list removing the matching client from the group.

 * It contains multiple PreSharedKey proposals that reference the same PreSharedKeyID.